paradedb/paradedb/pg_bm25/README.md

 ## Overview

 `pg_bm25` is a PostgreSQL extension that enables full text search over SQL tables using the BM25 algorithm, the state-of-the-art ranking function for full text search.
 It is built on top of Tantivy, the Rust-based alternative to Apache Lucene, using `pgrx`.

-`pg_bm25` is supported on PostgreSQL 11+.
+`pg_bm25` is supported on all versions supported by the PostgreSQL Global Development Group, which includes PostgreSQL 12+.

 Check out the `pg_bm25` benchmarks [here](../benchmarks/README.md).